cedar-policy/rfcs/text/0095-type-aware-partial-evaluation.md

 };
 ```

-Next, we change the type of `context` for the `delete` action to use the new entity type for `srcIP`:
+Next, we change the type of `context` for the `Delete` action to use the new entity type for `srcIP`:

 ```
 action Delete appliesTo {